dloperab/microblog/README.md

 Application based on the [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

-Application developed to understand Python and Flask framework.
+Application developed to lear Python and Flask framework.